MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enter-PSSession.md

 * To connect to a remote computer, you must be a member of the Administrators group on the remote computer.
-* In Windows Vista and later versions of the Windows operating system, to start an interactive session on the local computer, you must start Windows PowerShell with the Run as administrator option.
+* In Windows Vista and later versions of the Windows operating system, to start an interactive session on the local computer, you must start PowerShell with the Run as administrator option.
 * When you use **Enter-PSSession**, your user profile on the remote computer is used for the interactive session.
-The commands in the remote user profile, including commands to add Windows PowerShell snap-ins and to change the command prompt, run before the remote prompt is displayed.
+The commands in the remote user profile, including commands to add PowerShell snap-ins and to change the command prompt, run before the remote prompt is displayed.
 * **Enter-PSSession** uses the UI culture setting on the local computer for the interactive session.
 To find the local UI culture, use the $UICulture automatic variable.
 * **Enter-PSSession** requires the Get-Command, Out-Default, and Exit-PSSession cmdlets.
 If these